salesforce/omakase/readme.md

 A `Plugin` subscribes to one or more AST objects (one per method) to perform rework or validation.
 Methods on the plugin are annotated with `@Rework` or `@Validate` annotations as appropriate.
 These methods are known as subscription methods.
 Each subscription method is subscribed to one particular AST object type via its parameter.
 This parameter is how we know which methods to invoke when various AST objects are sent to be broadcasted.

-Plugins are registered during parser setup via `Omakase#request` or `Omakase#add`.
+Plugins are registered during parser setup via `Omakase#use`.
 Plugins can and often do have dependencies on each other, which can be registered by implementing the `DependentPlugin` interface.

 The general Omakase philosophy is that much of the internal logic as well as all of the consumer logic is organized into a set of plugins.